 And who can blame them?

-Fill out the form below to access the white paper.
+Fill out the form below and get access to the white paper.

 If a company is not delivering anything of value to you in exchange for your data, why would you give it over?
 And if you can’t trust a company to do the right thing, why would you allow them to keep your personal information?